The Board Charter is a charter of the Board of Directors of Paragon Globe Berhad

 - The quorum of meeting shall not be less than two.

 - Minutes of meeting shall be properly documented by the Company Secretary and shall remain confidential.
 The Board should review the minutes to ensure completeness and accuracy.

-- The Board has delegated specific responsibility to its three committees namely Audit, Nomination and Remuneration Committees, all of which have terms of reference to govern their respective responsibilities.
+The Board has delegated specific responsibility to its four committees namely Audit, Nomination, Risk Management and Remuneration Committees, all of which have terms of reference to govern their respective responsibilities.
 The Board Committees will deliberate and examine issues within their defined terms of reference and report to the Board with their recommendation.

-- The key function of the Audit Committee is to assist the Board to oversee the Group’s financial reporting process for quarterly results and annual financial statements to ensure correctness and adequacy before the release thereof to the Authorities and the Stock Exchange.
-The Audit Committee also assists in assessing the risks and control environment of the Group, evaluating the internal and external audit processes and reviewing any conflict of interest situations and related party transactions.
+The key function of the Audit Committee is to assist the Board to oversee the Group’s financial reporting process for quarterly results and annual financial statements to ensure correctness and adequacy before the release thereof to the Bursa Malaysia Securities Berhad (“Bursa Securities”).
+The Audit Committee also assists in assessing the risks and control environment of the Group, evaluating the internal and external audit processes, reviewing any conflict-of-interest situations and related party transactions, bribery and whistleblowing case.

-- The Nomination Committee is charged with the responsibility of proposing suitable new nominees for appointment as Directors and to fill the seats on Board Committees wherever necessary.
+The Nomination Committee is charged with the responsibility of reviewing and recommending suitable new nominees for appointment as Directors and to fill the seats on Board Committees wherever necessary.
 It will also carry out the process of assessing the effectiveness of the Board as a whole, the Board Committees and the contribution of each individual Director annually.

 Risk Management Committee

 The responsibilities of the Risk Management Committee are to oversee the Company’s risk management matters and also to review the effectiveness of the risk management framework in identifying and managing risks and internal processes which include but not limited to ensuring the adequacy of risk management policy and infrastructure to facilitate the implementation of action plans for risk management.